ess-dmsc/nexus-constructor/GETTING_STARTED.md

 #### Setting pixel data

-In this example we will say our detector is comprised of a 16x16 grid of "pixels" aka individual detectors.
+In this example we will say our detector is comprised of a 16x16 grid of "pixels" or individual detectors.

 To replicate this in the NeXus Constructor, first create a component with `NXdetector` as it's component type.
 After this, select `Mesh` as the geometry type.
 This will show the pixel data edits like so: